fenago/tableau-intermediate/lab-guides/md/Lab_5.md

 -------------------------------------------

 So far, we have been filtering our views using dimensions as filter fields.
 However, Tableau also allows us to filter views by measures.
-In this recipe, we will be exploring the possibilities of this feature.
+In this lab, we will be exploring the possibilities of this feature.